theecanmole/NZ-Steel-emissions-units/Readme.md

 ### New Zealand Steel Limited free industrial allocation of emissions units 2010 to 2020

-Every year since the New Zealand Emissions Trading Scheme (or "ETS") began, New Zealand Steel Limited has received more emissions units under the ETS Industrial Allocation rules then it has had to surrender to the Government for it's emissions.
+Every year since the [New Zealand Emissions Trading Scheme](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/) began, [New Zealand Steel Limited](https://en.wikipedia.org/wiki/New_Zealand_Steel) has received more emissions units under the [ETS Industrial Allocation](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/how-to-apply/) rules then it has had to surrender to the Government for it's emissions.

 Should the emissions trading scheme result in New Zealand Steel accumulating a stockpile of emissions units?
-In a sensibly designed emissions trading scheme, shouldn't the 'flow' of emissions units be from the emitter, New Zealand Steel, to the Government?
+In a sensibly designed emissions trading scheme, shouldn't the net 'flow' of emissions units be from the emitter, New Zealand Steel, to the Government?
+And not from the Government to the emitter?

 Here is a graph of the greenhouse gas emissions of the New Zealand steel sector from the Greenhouse Gas Inventory.
 The emissions do not vary much over time.
 I assume that is because production in the steel smelter is also consistent from year to year.

 ![](NZsteel-Allocation-GHGs-line-2010-2020-720by540v1.svg)

-I know these emissions are from the New Zealand Steel Limited's steel smelting plant in Glenbrook as I looked up New Zealand Steel's actual emissions in the EPA report "ETS Participant Emissions" October 2021.
+I know these emissions are from the New Zealand Steel Limited's steel smelting plant in Glenbrook as I looked up New Zealand Steel's actual emissions in the EPA report ["ETS Participant Emissions"](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/ets-reports/emissions-returns/) October 2021.
 New Zealand Steel's reported emissions are (steel 54,431 + stationary energy 762,038 + coal purchase 736,875 equals) 1,553,344 tonnes.

 I have marked that data point with a purple circle.
-The 2020 GHG Inventory steel emissions are 1,578,554; the green circle.
+The [2020 Greenhouse Gas Inventory](https://environment.govt.nz/publications/new-zealands-greenhouse-gas-inventory-1990-2020/) steel emissions are 1,578,554; the green circle.
 The purple and green data points overlap on the graph.
 So I think it's reasonable to use the GHG Inventory steel industry emissions as an estimate of New Zealand Steel's actual emissions from 1990 to 2020.

 Here is the same graph but with the industrial allocation of free emissions units added.